-Additionally, if you want to pay your loan off early you could face an early repayment fee – be cautious of this!
+Additionally, if you want to pay your loan off early, you could face an early repayment fee – be cautious of this!

 Choosing the Most Suitable Provider

 Your next step is to pick the most suitable loan provider.
 Lots of providers offer very similar services, with some small differences.
-Most loan providers will have some sort of criteria for the amount you want to borrow, the category of your loan, and how long you will pay it back over – check the fine print, especially APR rates.
-It’ll be down to you and the provider to agree how much you’ll want to borrow.
+Most loan providers will have some criteria for the amount you want to borrow, the category of your loan, and how long you will pay it back over – check the fine print, especially APR rates.
+It’ll be down to you and the provider to agree on how much you’ll want to borrow.

 – Can the payment schedule be changed?

 – Is there an option for instalments/ staggered payments?